Schedule Your Diagnostic Consultation

 • Delighting clients into promoters, so they can repeat the cycle and bring you more strangers

-If you just spend all of your time on attracting strangers and visitors, it’s kind of like a very understaffed baseball team.
+If you spend all of your time attracting strangers and visitors, it’s kind of like a very understaffed baseball team.

 Lopsided Baseball Game

 Think about either your favorite Major League Baseball team.
-Or if you’re not a fan, think about a friend, family member, or co-worker that has a favorite Major League Baseball team.
+Or if you’re not a fan, think about a friend, family member, or co-worker with a favorite Major League Baseball team.

 Let’s say your friend is a big New York Yankees fan.
 And the Yankees are going up to Fenway Park to play the Boston Red Sox.

 The Red Sox have all 25 players on their active roster ready to go.
-Pregame, they’re stretching on the field, they have some players in the dugout, and they have some pitchers in the bullpen.
+Pregame, they’re stretching on the field, some players in the dugout, and some pitchers in the bullpen.
 So again, the Red Sox have all 25 players ready to go.

 It’s the same thing with your marketing and sales.